 We’re told authorities were alerted by a male friend who placed a 911 call from Mac’s home.
 The emergency dispatch audio reveals first responders were called for a patient in cardiac arrest.

-Miller has battled substance abuse issues for years … something that came up again in the wake of his want to buy Pregabalin breakup with Ariana Grande.
+Miller has battled substance abuse issues for years … something that came up again in the wake of his breakup with Ariana Grande.
 The rapper wrecked his G-Wagon by wrapping it around a utility pole back in May and was arrested for DUI and hit and run.
 He fled the scene but cops say he later confessed at his home.
 He blew 2 times the legal limit.

 After his arrest Ariana tweeted, “Pls take care of yourself” and was clearly concerned about substance abuse.

 After their breakup, Ariana made it clear … his substance abuse had been a deal breaker in their 2-year relationship.